paulagd/node-server/documentation/data/footer.md

       - `postFeedback_And_Update` method

           This method receives all the parameters needed to get the feedback of the user.
-          You should return the updated rankin after computing the desired experiments.
+          You should return the updated ranking after computing the desired experiments.

           First of all, you can define the method like: